Cham0i/Cybersec-101/README.md

 ![alt text](https://github.com/Cham0i/Cybersec-101/blob/main/Cybersec101/noob.jpg)

 Speaking more on the legal issue (because I'm a law nerd too), the 5th Amendment allows us to remain silent in face of police interrogation.
 However courts have already established that forcing defendants to disclose names, home addresses, and even fingerprints are not considered interrogation as per the Routine Booking Exception, see United States v.
 Cruz-Mercedes, 945 F.3d 569 (1st Cir.
 2019).
 Thus a police officer is legally allowed to use a defendant's fingerprints to unlock their phone without their consent.
 In fact, this rationale has already been adopted in United States v.
 Barrera, 415 F. Supp.
 3d 832 (N.D.
 Ill.
 2019), and will continue to be implemented in other jurisdictions until it inevitably has to be resolved by the SCOTUS.
 In no case that I am aware of, has a justice ever held that person must be required to disclose their phone's password to the government.
 To require anyone to say anything against their will is a clear violation of the 5th Amendment and thus I urge everyone to use memorized passwords instead of biometric passwords to ensure they are protected under the 5th Amendment.

+## Backups
+Okay you screwed up.
+Despite all of this